saracmrv/saracmrv.github.io/research.md

 ---

-Overarching goal of my research aims at advancing statistical methods in educational and psychological measurement and improving validity and fairness in testing and asssessments.
+Overarching goal of my research aims at advancing statistical methods in educational and psychological measurement and improving validity and fairness in testing and assessments.
 My research focuses on (1) statistical modeling of anomalous testing taking behavior in educational and psychological measurement and (2) psychometric methodologies for the item- and